-Figure 14 show the mean and the standard deviation of Jason-1 - Jason-2 10-day SSH crossovers.
-It does not show anomalies.
+Figure 14 show the mean and the standard deviation of Jason-1 - Jason-2 10-day SSH crossovers, using radiometer wet troposphere correction for both satellites or ECMWF model wet troposphere correction.
+When using radiometer wet troposphere correction, a slight drift seems to appear between Jason-1 and Jason-2.
 Since Jason-1 move to a geodetic orbit, the mean of Jason-1 minus Jason-2 SSH difference shows a jump, mainly due to a more precise PRF value for Jason-1 since may 2012, but also partly due to new JMR calibration file.